incremental-design/app-stencils/CONTRIBUTE.md

   todo: explain that volar takeover mode requires disabling builtin typescript support https://vuejs.org/guide/typescript/overview.html#volar-takeover-mode

-  todo: codegen - for a library to be used as a dependent, it needs to put an index.ts in <package name>/src -->
+  todo: codegen - for a library to be used as a dependent, it needs to put an index.ts in <package name>/src also todo: codegen - need to name libraries as @incremental.design/<environment>-<package name>
+ -->